liaobrien/portfolio/README.md

 ## Credits

-CSS-Trick's [complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was an immense help to me as I built my web page.
-CSS framework Bootstrap is also being utilized.
+CSS framework Bootstrap is being utilized.

 ## License

-Creative Commons License: This work can be used by others as long as credit is given.
+This project is licensed under the MIT license.

 ![screenshot of application](./assets/images/screenshot.png)

-The application can be viewed here: [https://liaobrien.github.io/portfolio/](https://liaobrien.github.io/portfolio).